Noor-Alyousif/Restaurant-Management-System/README.md

 # Restaurant Management System

 ## Overview

-A restaurant management database developed using MySQL as part of a university team project.
+This project is a restaurant management database developed using MySQL as part of a university team project.
+The system is designed to organize and manage restaurant operations by maintaining data related to customers, employees, suppliers, menu items, orders, payments, contracts, and inventory.

 ## Features

 - Customer Management
 - Employee Management
-- Orders Management
+- Supplier Management
 - Menu Management
+- Order Management
+- Payment Management
 - Inventory Management
-- Payment Management
+- Contract Management
-- Supplier & Contract Management
+- Customer & Supplier Phone Management

-## Technologies
+## Technologies Used

 - MySQL
 - MySQL Workbench
+- SQL

+## Database Schema

+The project includes a complete relational database design with multiple interconnected tables.
+The ER Diagram illustrates the relationships between entities, including customers, employees, suppliers, menu items, orders, payments, inventory, and contracts. :contentReference[oaicite:0]{index=0}

+**Included files:**
+- `Restaurant-Management-System.sql`
+- `ER-Diagram.pdf`

 ## Team Project

 This project was developed collaboratively as part of a university database course.

 ## My Contributions

-- Created and implemented the database tables in MySQL.
+- Created and implemented the database tables using MySQL.
 - Defined table attributes, data types, and constraints.
-- Prepared the detailed database documentation, including attribute names, data types, and constraints for each table.
+- Prepared the detailed documentation for each table, including attribute names and data types.
-- Inserted and validated sample data for the database tables.
-- Participated in designing and reviewing the Database Diagram and database schema.
+- Participated in designing and reviewing the Databse Diagram.
+- Assisted in validating the database structure and testing the implementation.

+## Repository Contents

+- Restaurant-Management-System.sql
+- ER-Diagram.pdf
+- README.md

+## Author

+**Noor Alyousif**